AI Crawler Bots Explained: GPTBot, ClaudeBot, and More

 - What is llms.txt? - Learn about the new standard for AI-readable content

-- How to Audit Your Brand's AI Presence - Step-by-step guide to testing your AI visibility
+- How to Optimize Your Content for AI Search Engines - Structure your content for maximum AI visibility

-Want to track how AI platforms represent your brand?
-Start monitoring with Orbilo and get alerts when your AI mentions change.
+Want to monitor how AI platforms mention your brand?
+Start tracking with Orbilo across ChatGPT, Claude, Perplexity, Grok, and more.